PatchaIT/TheRenewTTS/ReadMe.txt

 > #### Say this after the username
 Append this text to the username so the TTS makes more sense.

-This works only if the above option is enabled, too.
+This option works only if `Say username before message` is enabled, too.

 [Unchanged]